awsdocs/amazon-eventbridge-user-guide/doc_source/eb-cross-account.md

 ## Rules for events between AWS accounts<a name="eb-writing-rules-that-match-events-from-another-account"></a>

-If your account is set up to receive events from other AWS accounts, you can write rules that match those events\.
-Set the [event pattern](eb-event-patterns.md) of the rule to match the events you are receiving from the other account\.
+If your account is set up to receive events from event buses in other AWS accounts, you can write rules that match those events\.
+Set the [event pattern](eb-event-patterns.md) of the rule to match the events you are receiving from event buses in the other account\.

-Unless you specify `account` in the event pattern of a rule, any of your account's rules, both new and existing, that match events you receive from other accounts trigger based on those events\.
-If you are receiving events from another account, and you want a rule to trigger only on that event pattern when it is generated from your own account, you must add `account` and specify your own account ID to the event pattern of the rule\.
+Unless you specify `account` in the event pattern of a rule, any of your account's rules, both new and existing, that match events you receive from event buses in other accounts trigger based on those events\.
+If you are receiving events from event buses in another account, and you want a rule to trigger only on that event pattern when it is generated from your own account, you must add `account` and specify your own account ID to the event pattern of the rule\.

-If you set up your AWS account to accept events from all AWS accounts, we strongly recommend that you add `account` to every EventBridge rule in your account\.
+If you set up your AWS account to accept events from event buses in all AWS accounts, we strongly recommend that you add `account` to every EventBridge rule in your account\.
 This prevents rules in your account from triggering on events from unknown AWS accounts\.
 When you specify the `account` field in the rule, you can specify the account IDs of more than one AWS account in the field\.

-To have a rule trigger on a matching event from any AWS account that you have granted permissions to, do not specify \* in the `account` field of the rule\.
+To have a rule trigger on a matching event from any event buses in AWS account that you have granted permissions to, do not specify \* in the `account` field of the rule\.
 Doing so would not match any events, because \* never appears in the `account` field of an event\.
 Instead, just omit the `account` field from the rule\.

 **To create a rule that sends events to a different AWS account using the console**